Tower CONTROLLER

 1. Position overview

-In addition to the safe handling of air traffic, it is particularly important to work efficiently when there is a high volume of traffic, as is often the case on the network at the moment!
-The pilot principle also applies here: "Safe, orderly and expeditious", i.e. first and foremost safe, but immediately afterwards orderly and smoothly (efficient).
+In addition to safely handling air traffic, it is essential to work efficiently when there is a high volume of traffic.
+The pilot principle also applies here: "Safe, orderly and expeditious", i.e. first and foremost safe, but immediately afterward orderly and smoothly (efficient).

 2. Tasks